freerange/site/soups/weeknotes/week-223-links.snip.markdown

 in [a collection aptly-titled 'CLOSURE'](https://github.com/steveklabnik/CLOSURE).
-_Why was in the middle of writing his [Poignant Guide](http://mislav.uniqpath.com/poignant-guide/) when I discovered Ruby, and I suspect I will always be nostaglic for the time when he was still writing.
+_Why was in the middle of writing his [Poignant Guide](http://mislav.uniqpath.com/poignant-guide/) when I discovered Ruby, and I suspect I will always be nostaglic for the time when he was still writing. {by james-adam}